 The Knowledge Graph: How Google (and AI) Build a Model of Your Brand

 The knowledge graph is where engines store what they know about entities and how those entities connect.
 Google launched its version in 2012 with a post literally titled "things, not strings," describing a starting set of about 500 million objects and 3.5 billion facts.
-By Google's last public figure, in 2020, that had grown to roughly 500 billion facts about 5 billion entities.
+By Google's last public figure, from May 2020, that had grown to over 500 billion facts about five billion entities.
+The graph is also actively pruned, not just grown: in June 2025, Kalicube's long-running tracker recorded Google deleting more than 3 billion entities in a single week, a 6.26 percent contraction by its count, which implies the graph had grown to roughly ten times Google's 2020 entity figure before the cull.
+Kalicube, writing in Search Engine Land, read the cleanup as Google trading raw volume for entity clarity in the dataset that feeds its AI features.

 The structure underneath is simple to picture.
 Facts are stored as triples: a subject, a predicate, and an object.
 "Acme (subject) is a (predicate) software company (object)."
 "Acme (subject) is based in (predicate) Berlin (object)."
 String enough of those together and you get a graph: your brand as a node, connected by labeled edges to the people, products, and places it relates to.